about: ANTOINETTE ABBAMONTE

-Abbamonte has been breaking down barriers in Hollywood and encouraging others to do the same for years.
-She recently appeared on the ABC Family hit-drama, “Switched At Birth” and also on the wildly successful FOX sitcom, “Raising Hope.”
-Coming soon, she’ll continue to bridge the gap into the hearing world with her insightful role in the indie feature “Titus.”
-The film follows a young girl in search of redemption whose journey ultimately helps a deaf woman (Abbamonte) find her freedom.
+Coming soon, this talented actress aspires to bridge the gap into the hearing world with her insightful role in the new feature film Titus (working title).
+The story follows a young girl in search of redemption whose journey ultimately helps a deaf woman find her freedom.

 The New Normal